momosetkn/doma/docs/codegen.rst

 `Doma CodeGen Plugin <https://plugins.gradle.org/plugin/org.domaframework.doma.codegen>`_ is a Gradle plugin.
 It generates Java, Kotlin, and SQL files from Database.

+.. admonition:: Are you looking for the documentation for Ant-based Doma-Gen?
+    :class: important

+    The documentation for Ant-based Doma-Gen is available at `the Doma-Gen GitHub repository <https://github.com/domaframework/doma-gen/tree/master/docs>`_.

+    Ant-based Doma-Gen is not currently maintained.
+Please use the Doma CodeGen Plugin explained on this page instead.

 How to use
 ====================